 The goal of blockchain is to allow digital information to be recorded and distributed, but not edited.
 Simplified, blockchain is really just a big record-keeping ledger, showing who paid what to whom and when they paid it.
 Instead of a financial institution maintaining this accounting record, the network of computers running the software all around the world checks the entries and comes to virtual consensus.
 The power to maintain the system is decentralized so that, as long as there are computers running the software, the ledger continues.

 Mining shares many of the same principles as real-world mining, except, instead of using manpower and machinery to take a substance like gold from the earth, Bitcoin miners use computer power to verify pending transactions entered on the public ledger.
 This process enforces chronological order in the blockchain and protects the neutrality of the network, so no group or individual can control or modify the information.
-In exchange for verifying transactions and, miners are awarded Bitcoin.

 If the network of users running the Bitcoin software accepts the proposal and adds the transactions to the blockchain, the miner gets paid in Bitcoin and receives any transaction fees that users choose to include.
 (Users include a transaction fee to have their transactions prioritized.)